juji-io/datalevin/doc/query.md

 ### Search style optimizer (new)

-As a break from the traditional Selinger style optimizer [5], where dynamic programming (DP) query planning is done ahead of query execution, our query engine does planning and execution at the same time as a shortest path graph search.
+As a break from the traditional Selinger style optimizer [5], where dynamic programming (DP) is used for query planning, we plan with a shortest path graph search.
 This avoids filling the DP table in full.

-### Cardinality count (new)
+### Cumulative average cardinality estimation (new)

-In addition, instead of relying on often inaccurate cardinality estimation, our new indices afford us to count them accurately and quickly, generating better execution path.

-### Predicates push-down

-As mentioned, we take advantage of the opportunities to push predicates on values down to indexing access methods in order to minimize unnecessary intermediate results.
+During a transaction, we update a cumulative average for each affected attribute of the affected encla.
+This cardinality estimation method is cheap and accurate, leading to better plans.

 ## Benchmark